-The aims of NUTRIM’s PhD programme are to cultivate research capabilities & broad understanding of human nutrition and metabolism, to provide PhD students with specific knowledge and skills needed for top-level research and to stimulate interdisciplinary training.
+The aim of NUTRIM’s PhD programme is to educate and guide PhD students in developing their research capabilities.
+By gaining a broad understanding of human nutrition and metabolism and to provide them with specific knowledge, interdisciplinary training and skills needed for top-level research.

 PhD courses, workshops, and trainings

-Nutrim organizes an annual 2-day introduction for starting PhD-students.
-The goal of this meeting is to introduce the research school NUTRIM to new PhD-students, to meet peer-PhDs and find out about the variety of research topics within NUTRIM, and to highlight the possibilities for self-development within the PhD-project.
+NUTRIM organises an annual 2-day introduction for starting PhD-students.
+The goal of this meeting is to introduce the research institute NUTRIM to new PhD-students, to meet peer-PhDs and find out about the variety of research topics within NUTRIM, and to highlight the possibilities for self-development within the PhD-project.
 In this way, students will get relevant information to successfully manage their PhD-career.

-PhD Students are encouraged to join literature clubs organized by their supervisors in order to stay informed of new developments detailed in recent publications.
+PhD students are encouraged to join literature clubs organised by their supervisors in order to stay informed of new developments detailed in recent publications.
 Literature clubs gather at least once a month to discuss recent publications.
 If there is no literature club in a specific area, it is recommended to start one.

 Annual NUTRIM Symposium

-Each year a NUTRIM Symposium is organised for all NUTRIM-researchers, PhD Students and support staff.
-For this day an (inter)national expert is invited to give a Key lecture for a NUTRIM-wide audience.
-NUTRIM-PhD Students are encouraged to present a poster of their ongoing research.
+Each year the NUTRIM Symposium is organised for all NUTRIM-researchers, PhD students, support staff and our supporting network.
+For this day an (inter)national expert is invited to give a key lecture for a NUTRIM-wide audience.
+NUTRIM-PhD students are encouraged to present a poster of their ongoing research.
 A jury selects the winning posters for the Poster Presentation Prices.

 The aim of the PhD Students Council is to inform NUTRIM PhD students about issues that are discussed at institute level and to take care of PhD issues, like supervision and courses, which will be brought to the institute council’s attention.
 This is accomplished by staying in contact with the institute council, the Interfaculty PhD Committee, the national PhD council, the general PhD society Provum, and of course all the PhD students that are affiliated with NUTRIM.